RARI-Chain/build-with-rari-template/README.md

 ## Key Packages

-- `@rarible/types`, `@thirdweb-dev/react`, `@thirdweb-dev/sdk`: For interacting with the Rarible protocol and integrating thirdweb's development tools.
+- `@rarible/sdk`, `@thirdweb-dev/sdk`: For interacting with the Rarible protocol and integrating thirdweb's development tools for blockchain interactions.
-- `@web3modal/wagmi`, `wagmi`: For web3 modal and hooks, essential for dApp interaction.
+- `@web3modal/wagmi`, `wagmi`: For web3 modal and hooks.
 - `frames.js`: For creating frames on Warpcast to display your NFTs in an engaging way.